Pierre Ragues

 Ragues driving for Saulnier Racing at the 2008 1000km of Silverstone.

-Pierre René Gilbert Ragues (born 10 January 1984 in Caen) is a French racing driver, who competes in the FIA World Endurance Championship.
+Pierre René Gilbert Ragues (born 10 January 1984 in Caen) is a French racing driver.

+A veteran of the LMP2 class, Ragues competed in the FIA World Endurance Championship and was 2013 European Le Mans Series champion for Signatech Alpine.
+He later switched to rallying, winning the FIA R-GT Cup in 2021.
+Since 2026, he presides the French Federation of Automobile Sport (FFSA).

 Career

 Karting

 Debuting in karting in 1994, Ragues was second in the Monaco Kart Cup in Formula A in 2001, and third in the French Elite Championship.
-Since starting to race cars, Ragues has continued to compete in karts.
+Since starting to race cars, he has continued to compete in karts.

 Single-seaters

 Ragues started racing cars in 2003 when he took part in Formula Renault Campus in France, finishing runner-up to dominant champion Laurent Groppi and scoring one race win.
-He also took part in the 2003 Spa 24 Hours in a Paul Belmondo Racing-run Chrysler Viper GTS-R. For the following years he raced in French Formula Renault, finishing 12th and 15th overall in the two seasons.
+He also took part in the 2003 Spa 24 Hours in a Paul Belmondo Racing-run Chrysler Viper GTS-R. For the following years, he raced in French Formula Renault, finishing 12th and 15th overall in the two seasons.

 After racing sportscars in 2006, Ragues took part in International Formula Master in 2007, finishing 14th overall with one podium finish.
+In 2007 he also won the Euro F3000 Sprint race with the Autosport Team.

 Sportscars

-In 2006 Ragues started in sports car racing, contesting the LMP2 class of the Le Mans Series and 24 Hours of Le Mans for Paul Belmondo Racing.
-After his brief return to single-seaters, in 2008 he raced for Saulnier Racing and finished fifth in the Le Mans Series LMP2 drivers' standings and third in class at Le Mans.
+In 2006, Ragues started in sports car racing, contesting the LMP2 class of the Le Mans Series and 24 Hours of Le Mans for Paul Belmondo Racing.
+After his brief return to single-seaters, in 2008, he raced for Saulnier Racing and finished fifth in the Le Mans Series LMP2 drivers' standings and third in class at Le Mans.

-2009 saw him start his relationship with the Signature team.
+2009 saw Ragues start his relationship with the Signature team.
 They finished 11th overall and tenth in LMP1 at the 2009 24 Hours of Le Mans and seventh in the Le Mans Series.
 Signature switched to a Lola-Aston Martin B09/60 for 2010, and the team finished second in the LMS teams' championship with their drivers in fourth place.

-In 2011 Ragues switched back to the Saulnier team, now operating as OAK Racing, before returning to Signature in 2012, now racing as Signatech-Nissan.
+In 2011, Ragues switched back to the Saulnier team, now operating as OAK Racing, before returning to Signature in 2012, now racing as Signatech-Nissan.
 He finished tenth overall and fourth in LMP2 at the 2012 24 Hours of Le Mans.